chekwei4/ml-ops-zoomcamp/week_2/README.md

 ```
 The backend DB which we initiated was `sqlite:///mlflow.db`, so we will use that as our `tracking_uri`.

-Below is a sample way to log metrics, create tags, and alpha value for a linear regression experiment run.
+Below is a sample way to log metrics, create tags, and alpha value for a lasso regression experiment run.

 ```python
 with mlflow.start_run():